 Adaptive Sailing at Courageous

 Courageous partners with a variety of adaptive sailing programs to make sailing accessible for adults and children living with special needs.
-Whether it’s taking a nonverbal 4-year old with severe autism for his first sail or hosting training programs for blind and Special Olympics racing champions, Courageous is committed to adaptive sailing.
+Whether it’s taking a nonverbal 4-year old with severe autism for his first sail or hosting training programs for Special Olympics racing champions, Courageous is committed to adaptive sailing.
 If you or someone you know wants to sail and has a particular challenge that might require special accommodations, let us know and we’ll be happy to work with you to make it possible!

 Special Olympics of Massachusetts (SOMA) Adaptive Sailing Program